Ramya Muthukrishnan

 Cambridge, MA 01239

-I’m a third-year PhD student at MIT CSAIL in Dr. Polina Golland’s Medical Vision Group.
+I am a third-year PhD student at MIT CSAIL in Dr. Polina Golland’s Medical Vision Group.
 I have been supported by the Harvard-MIT Health Sciences and Technology Neuroimaging Training Program, the MIT-Takeda Program, and the MIT Jameel Clinic for Machine Learning in Health Fellowships.
-My current research uses equivariant neural networks to track fetal brain motion in MRI, with the aim of designing a self-driving imaging system that mitigates motion artifacts in fetal neuroimaging.
-More broadly, I am interested in modeling and leveraging symmetries in medical imaging data to make learning more efficient.
+My research leverages computational tools to design self-driving MRI for fetal brain imaging.
+My aim is to improve the diagnostic capabilities and accessibility of fetal MRI for pregnant patients.
+At MIT, I also serve on the board of the EECS Graduate Student Association, where I run a monthly book club.

-I obtained my bachelors degree in computer science from the University of Pennsylvania, during which I worked with Dr. Brian Litt at the Center for Neuroengineering and Therapeutics and Drs.
-Spyros Bakas and Despina Kontos at the Center for Biomedical Image Computing & Analytics on deep learning solutions to automating 3D lesion segmentation in postsurgical epilepsy MRI and quantitative breast density estimation in mammography, respectively.
-I also received my masters degree in data science from Penn, where I completed my thesis on deploying graph neural networks for distributed control of multi-robot systems under the supervision of Dr. Alejandro Ribeiro.
-Additionally, I was fortunate enough to intern at MIT Lincoln Laboratory, where I researched neural networks for solving forward and inverse physics problems in the radar domain.
+I obtained my bachelors degree in computer science from the University of Pennsylvania, during which I was fortunate to be mentored by Dr. Brian Litt at the Center for Neuroengineering and Therapeutics and Drs.
+Spyros Bakas and Despina Kontos at the Center for Biomedical Image Computing & Analytics, working on automated 3D lesion segmentation in postsurgical epilepsy MRI and quantitative breast density estimation in mammography, respectively.
+I received my masters degree in data science from Penn, where I completed my thesis on deploying graph neural networks for distributed control of multi-robot systems under the supervision of Dr. Alejandro Ribeiro.
+During my undergraduate degree, I also interned at MIT Lincoln Laboratory, where I researched neural networks for solving forward and inverse physics problems with applications to radar perception.

-Outside of work, I enjoy staying active, spending time outdoors, traveling, and reading :)
+Outside of work, I enjoy staying active, spending time outdoors, and traveling :)

 news